 |Total Credit Hours:||33|

 Internship I and II is a two semester, academic-year long, clinical experience at the preK-12 level.
-Students complete field based experiences that are extensive and intensive in their own school, including administrative shadowing in diverse settings in a school different than their own.
+Students complete field based experiences that are extensive and intensive in their own school, that includes experience with programs serving diverse students.
 Students are supervised by an on-site mentor and university supervisor.
 The internship is taken for the first full year (Fall and Spring semesters) following completion of concurrent enrollment in courses equal to a minimum of 15 semester hours of credit.

 NOTE: This is only an introduction of the program.
 You are responsible to review the Graduate Catalog for program details.